kraxarn/spotify-qt/readme.md

 ```

 ## Known issues:
-* Spotify API is pinged every second for updates.
 * Most network requests are done on the main thread.
 * D-Bus media controller is buggy (see issue [#4](https://github.com/kraxarn/spotify-qt/issues/4)).
 * "Made for you" is missing in library.